|RO4929097 and Vismodegib in Treating Patients With Breast Cancer That is Metastatic or Cannot Be Removed By Surgery

 - Caution should be exercised when dosing RO4929097 and GDC-0449 concurrently with CYP2C8, CYP2C9, CYP2C19, and CYP3A4 substrates; furthermore, patients who are taking concurrent medications that are strong inducers/inhibitors or substrates of CYP2C8, CYP2C9, CYP2C19, and CYP3A4 should be switched to alternative medications to minimize any potential risk; investigators will make every effort to switch to another agent and assess the eligibility of the patient to participate in this study

-- Baseline QTc > 470 msec by ECG using Bazett's formula
+- Baseline QTc > 450 msec in males and QTc > 470 msec in females by ECG using Bazett's formula

 - Patients without accessible tumor or who refuse serial biopsies